mulkieran/justbytes/README.rst

 Operations
 ----------
 This module does not accomodate multi-dimensionality of byte quantities.
-Consequently, multiplying one Size object by another Size object will cause an error to be raised, since bytes^2 is not representable by the module.
+Consequently, multiplying one Range object by another Range object will cause an error to be raised, since bytes^2 is not representable by the module.
 For most uses any operation which would yield a multi-dimensional quantity of bytes is not useful.
 There are no plans to adapt this package so that it